ueberdosis/tiptap/docs/src/docPages/guide/collaborative-editing.md

 server.listen()
 ```

+There is no method to restore documents from an external source, so you’ll need a [persistence driver](#persist-the-document) though.
+Those persistence drivers store every change to the document.
+That’s probably not needed in your external source, but is needed to make the merging of changes conflict-free in the collaborative editing backend.

 ### Scale with Redis (Advanced)
 To scale the WebSocket server, you can spawn multiple instances of the server behind a load balancer and sync changes between the instances through Redis.
 Install the Redis adapter and register it with hocuspocus: